 ** They don't have time to call her bluff, and she has no real obligation to help them.
 I'm not sure she could legally be charged with diddly.

-** Albanian is not a Slavic language, but if you hear 1 or 2 words and put it in google you can get to Enver Hoxha in 3 clicks.
+** Albanian is not a Slavic language, but if you hear a few words and put it in google you can get to Enver Hoxha in 3 clicks.
 I tried.

 *** Good luck getting that weirdass orthography on the first try!